-INSET Erchquake Safe Communities in Nepal Lumanti Support Group for Shelter registered as an NGO.
+Lumanti Support Group for Shelter registered as an NGO.
 Organisation is "dedicated to alleviating urban poverty in Nepal through integrated approach of improving shelter conditions".

-National Society for Earthquake Technology-Nepal (NSET) established (registered as an NGO in 1994) South-central part of Nepal experienced unprecedented floods, landslides, and debris flows following heavy rainfall in July and August.
+National Society for Earthquake Technology-Nepal (NSET) established (registered as an NGO in 1994)

+South-central part of Nepal experienced unprecedented floods, following heavy rainfall in July and August.
 The total effect of the two events was 1,460 people dead or missing, 73,606 families seriously affected, and 39,043 houses destroyed.